Former FBI agent testifies earlier suspect implicated in 1979 murder case

 Galligan worked on the Patz case for about ten years, starting in November 1989, and interviewed Ramos during her stint on the case.
 She later served as a high-ranking FBI officer in the investigation of the Sept.
 11, 2001 attacks.

-Ramos served 27 years in a Pennsylvania prison for the rape and molestation of three young boys in the 1980s.
+Ramos served 27 years in a Pennsylvania prison for the rape and molestation of two young boys in the 1980s.
 He is in prison now for breaking sex offender registration laws.

 A jail house informant testified earlier that Ramos told him he sexually abused Patz and boasted that the boy's body would never be found.
 Ramos told him the boy was dead but said there was no proof, he testified.